Tel Lachish

-Lachish (לכיש; Λαχίς; Lachis) was an ancient Canaanite and later Israelite city in the Shephelah ("lowlands of Judea") region of Canaan on the south bank of the Lakhish River.
+Lachish (לכיש; Λαχίς; Lachis) was an ancient Canaanite and later Israelite city in the Shephelah ("lowlands") region of Canaan on the south bank of the Lakhish River.
 The current tell by that name, known as Tel Lachish (תל לכיש) or Tell el-Duweir (تل الدوير), has been identified with Lachish.
 Today, it is an Israeli national park operated and maintained by the Israel Nature and Parks Authority.
 It lies near the present-day moshav of Lakhish, which was named in honor of the ancient city.

 Lachish was first mentioned in the Amarna letters (dated to the mid-14th century BCE) when it was a significant Canaanite city-state referred to as Lakisha.
 There is clear archeological evidence for (one or two) violent destruction(s) at Lachish in the late 13th/early 12th century BCE, but there is no historical evidence conclusive about the perpetrators with potential theories discussing internal Canaanite conflict, the Sea Peoples, people from the Habiru group or others.
 In the Book of Joshua (written around 600-700 BCE), Lachish is cited as one of the cities conquered by the Israelites for joining the league against the Gibeonites.
 According to the Hebrew Bible, the territory was later assigned to the tribe of Judah according to Joshua 15:39 and may have become part of the united Kingdom of Israel.
 Lachish emerged as one of the most important cities in the Kingdom of Judah, second only to the capital, Jerusalem.

 Lachish is best known for its siege and conquest by the Neo-Assyrian Empire in 701 BCE, an event famously depicted on the Lachish reliefs, which can be seen today in the British Museum.
 According to the Book of Jeremiah, Lachish and Azekah were the last two Judean cities to fall to the Neo-Babylonian Empire before the conquest of Jerusalem according to Jeremiah 34:7.
 One of the Lachish letters, written in 597–587 BCE, warns of the impending Neo-Babylonian destruction.
 It reads: "Let my lord know that we are watching over the beacon of Lachish, according to the signals which my lord gave, for Azekah is not seen."
 This pottery inscription can be seen at the Israel Museum in Jerusalem.
 The siege ramp at Lachish, designed for deploying battering rams against the city during the Neo-Assyrian siege, is the oldest known in the world and the sole example found in the ancient Near East.